-Oil prices rise for first time in three days
+Oil rises 1 percent ahead of Iran sanctions

-Oil prices climbed for the first time in three days on Wednesday, but rising supply and fears over the outlook for demand amid the U.S.-China trade war kept pressure on the market.
+Oil prices climbed for the first time in three days on Wednesday, rising around 1 percent ahead of the start of U.S. sanctions against Iran next week and as stock markets clawed back some of the losses they racked up this month.

 Continue Reading Below

+Analysts said oil prices were also supported by the upcoming U.S. sanctions against Iran's crude exports that will start on Nov.
+4.

+"The bullish argument for crude still centers on Iran sanctions which are due to begin in November and continued output declines from Venezuela," said William O'Loughlin, investment analyst at Australia's Rivkin Securities.

-Both crude benchmarks have fallen about $10 a barrel from four-year highs reached in the first week of October, and are on track to post their worst monthly performance since July 2016.
+Despite this, Brent remains 12 percent below its $86.74 a barrel October high, and crude is on track to post its worst monthly performance since July 2016.

 "Everyone thought we were going to go into the $90s, but now we are heading for the $60s," said Tony Nunan, oil risk manager at Mitsubishi Corp in Tokyo, referring to Brent prices.